speveril/cozy/simplequest/README.md

 # SimpleQuest

-I've built this game as a proof of concept and demo of the capabilities of the Egg Engine and RPGKit.
+I've built this game as a proof of concept and demo of the capabilities of the Cozy Engine and its RPGKit.
 I developed the engine and the kit in tandem with the game.
 Things may be a bit rough!
 Please let me know if you have any problems with anything.

 -- Shamus Peveril (http://shamuspeveril.com)

 ## Credits

-Game developed by Shamus Peveril (http://shamuspeveril.com) with the Egg Engine.
+Game developed by Shamus Peveril (http://shamuspeveril.com) with the Cozy Engine.

 ### Art